rahulkore/rahulkore/README.md

 Hi 👋 My name is Rahul Kore
 ===========================

-I am in the Industry since last three years , worked for Tata Consultancy Service Limited as a Software developer in the healthcare doamain , Throughout my tenure at TCS I worked for a single project(CAS Centralized Appointment Scheduling), a saudi arabia ministry of health project.
+I am in the Industry since last three years , worked for Tata Consultancy Service Limited as a Software developer in the healthcare domain , Throughout my tenure at TCS I worked for a single project(CAS Centralized Appointment Scheduling), a saudi arabia ministry of health project.
 After a very fruitful journey of almost 2 years landed a job at Amazon and now continuing my tech journey with Amazon's Value Added Services Tech Team in hyderabad.
 I joined as an SDE1 and was exposed to a exponential learning curve.
-After a year and so and all the hardwork paid off and got promoted to SDE2.
+After a year and so, all the hardwork paid off and got myself promoted to SDE2.

 **SDE2 @ Amazon**